wzid/cameron.rs/src/routes/blog/python-sucks.md

 ---
 title: Python sucks, and why I use it
 date: '7-9-2023'
 desc: Python is very slow to run but very fast to develop in.
+In this article, I discuss my experience with Python and why I use it despite its flaws.
+tags:
+    - python
+    - programming
+    - rust
+    - c++
 ---

 Recently I was contracted to work on a Discord bot written in Python.
 I'm no pythonista but I partake in some kool-aid now and then.
 Python boasts a lot of features like subpar performance, lack of static typing, forced indentation and random syntactic quirks.
 These features would normally push me to a more respectable language, but this time I did not have a choice.